 Nabbous provided exclusive, on-the-ground video coverage of developments in Benghazi since the Libyan uprisings began last month.
 After the “Day of Rage” on February 17, he founded Libya Alhurra TV, an independent webcast station that uses the Livestream platform to distribute independent video documentation.
 Using an illegal satellite connection, Libya Alhurra TV was the only broadcast coming out of Benghazi once Gaddafi shut down Internet lines.

 Nabbous was killed while filming for Libya Alhurra TV.
 His final report is filled with the sound of bullets whizzing by, and the audio of his reporting stops abruptly with what sounds like a bullet hitting him.
-Some feel Nabbous’ death was not accidental, but that he was targeted by a sniper, as the fatal injury was to his head.
+Some feel Nabbous’ death was not accidental, some think the injury attorneys should get involved, they say that he was targeted by a sniper, as the fatal injury was to his head.

 The frightening fact is that citizen reporters, like their professional journalistic counterparts, are now falling victim to targeting by the regimes about which they are writing as their truth manages to filter out from behind the silence of oppressed societies such as Libya, Yemen, and Bahrain.
 Professional reporters take the risk when they go into these war torn regions, and on average nearly a hundred die each year in the name of freedom of speech… Four New York Times reporters are yet in Gaddafi’s hands.
 And four Al Jazeera journalists were taken hostage by his thugs on Sunday.
 A BBC crew was detained earlier and beaten by his security forces, and a mock execution performed.